Energy-Equity-Project/Chisholm-Legacy-Project-Communities/README.md

-# The Chishold Legacy Project Communities
+# The Chisholm Legacy Project - Communities

 ## Communities of Interest
 - TCLP Regions 5, 6, 7